iamdtms/iamdtms/README.md

 ## 👤 About me

-Hybrid designer/developer with 15 years of experience crafting clean, accessible, and high-performing web interfaces.
+I'm an information technology professional and hybrid designer/developer with 15 years of experience crafting clean, accessible, and high-performing web interfaces.
 Combines the creativity of UX design with the precision of frontend engineering.
 Passionate about web standards, open source, and creating inclusive experiences that look great.

 [iamdtms](https://iamdtms.hu) has a strong background in various aspects of information technology and web design, showcasing his work on platforms like GitHub and CodePen.